To Anyone

-To Anyone is the debut studio album by South Korean girl group 2NE1.
-The album was released on September 9, 2010, by YG Entertainment and CJ E&M Music.
-2NE1 worked with YG Entertainment CEO Yang Hyun Suk, Teddy, and e.knock to produce the album.
-Musically, the album has been classified as mainly a pop record, and integrates other genres including R&B, dance, and hip hop.
+To Anyone is the first studio album by South Korean girl group 2NE1, released under YG Entertainment on September 9, 2010.
+2NE1 began recording the material for To Anyone in 2009 following the release of their debut EP, and worked alongside Teddy Park, e.knock, Choice37, and Big Tone to produce the album.
+Musically, it is a pop record that integrates various genres including R&B, dance, and hip hop.

-The album was subject to mixed to positive reviews from music critics.
-While it was praised for its production quality, complaints were often made about the overuse of auto-tune software.
-Nonetheless, To Anyone was a commercial success in South Korea, debuting at number one on the Gaon Album Chart and was the number one album on Gaon's monthly chart.
-In total, the album has sold over 150,000 copies.
+Upon its release, To Anyone received mixed reviews from music critics.
+While praise mainly centred on its production quality, critics were ambivalent toward the overuse of auto-tune software.
+It saw commercial success in South Korea, debuting at number one on the Gaon Album Chart and was the number one album on Gaon's monthly chart.
+In total, the album has sold over 168,000 copies in the country.
 To Anyone went on to win Album of the Year at the 2010 Mnet Asian Music Awards and Melon Music Awards.